xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 The character decides what it is that people who attempt to discern these factors determine.

+### Invincible Solar Vessel
+`Essence 5, Action`

+The Lawgiver commits her Essence to a particular vessel or vehicle, making it visibly blaze with the glory of the Unconquered Sun.

+For as long as the Essence is committed, it acts as an extension of the Lawgiver's body.

+The vessel benefits from all the defensive Charms the Lawgiver activates: if she is immune to Shaping effects, so will be the vessel; if invoking a Charm would protect her from being knocked down, the same Charm can be invoked to prevent the vessel from capsizing.

+Further, the vessel can be controlled without need for a crew: lanyards untie themselves, sails raise and lower in accordance to the Lawgiver’s will, and the ship obediently tends to its own upkeep and operation.

+So long as the Solar remains within Long Range of the ship, she may direct its course as though she were onboard.

 ### Moving the Unseen Hand
 `Mind 5, Enabler`